By pleading guilty, you admit that you committed the act charged, that the act is prohibited by law, and that you have no defense for your actions.

 Nolo Contendere - No Contest

 A plea of nolo contendere, also known as no contest, simply means that you do not wish to contest the State's charge against you.
+A plea of Nolo Contendere cannot be used against you in the event of a subsequent civil suit for damages.
 Nolo Contendere has the same legal effect as a guilty plea.

-A plea of not guilty means that you are informing the Court that you deny guilt and that the State must prove its charges against you.
+A plea of not guilty means that you are informing the Court that you deny guilt.
 If you plead not guilty your case will be scheduled for the next available pre-trial hearing.
 You will need to decide whether you want a bench trial (trial by Judge) or a trial by jury (6 members of your peers).
 You will also need to decide whether to retain an attorney to represent you at trial.
 Only you or a licensed attorney may defend a case in court.
-The Court does not appoint attorneys.
+The Municipal Court does not appoint Defendant Attorneys.

 A plea of not guilty must be made in writing or in person and submitted to the Court.